Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 - How big is the h1 in px?
 - How big is the p in px?

+## Learning Objectives

+- Use the box model
+- Calculate the size of a box
+- Use padding, border, and margin

 ## Video Lessons

 https://www.youtube.com/playlist?list=PLoN_ejT35AEhF_M9vBuZgW0E4PiDb19oX